You want smart political talk without the meltdowns?

 So I tell America, let's rest up, let's have a great time, and then let's be prepared to fight the fight when we need to fight the fight next year.

-Do you want to say anything about your book, like just one nugget or like one thing that you learned in this process?
+Like just one nugget or like one thing that you learned in this process?

-Well, I can tell you this objectively, and you've worked with me for 10 years, and you know I've never said this before.
+Well, I can tell you this objectively, and you've worked with me for 10 years and you know I've never said this before.

-This is without a doubt, the scariest book that I've ever written because of the level of corruption, meaning how high the government officials are and where the money is actually coming from.
+This is without a doubt the scariest book that I've ever written because of the level of corruption, meaning how high the government officials are and where the money is actually coming from.

-That's that's what's truly frightening.
+That's what's truly frightening.

 I just want to point out that you just ended a segment where we encouraged Americans to be celebratory and positive and say, by the way, this next book will terrify you.

-Well, listen, thank you so much for joining us on the Sean Hannity show.
+Well, listen, thank you so much for joining us on the Sean Hannity Show.

 This is Peter Schweitzer and Eric Eggers.